 The Music Department prides itself on providing outstanding teaching whilst evolving to incorporate new technologies and access to high quality resources.
 We are a highly resourced department which includes our Indonesian Gamelan and Caribbean Steel Pan sets along with two dedicated teaching sets of Mac Books with Sibelius Ultimate and Garage Band.

 Enthusiasm is the key word.
 Students are given many opportunities to learn through a range of activities based on performing, composing and listening.
-Our aims in the music department are to offer excellent teaching and enrichment opportunities to ensure that all students are able to enjoy, be creative and are keen to participate in the music activities of offer.
+Our aims in the music department are to offer excellent teaching and enrichment opportunities to ensure that all students are able to enjoy, be creative and are keen to participate in the music activities on offer.

 Strings - Violin, Viola, Cello and Double Bass

-Guitar - Electric, acoustic and bass
+Guitar - Electric, Acoustic and Bass

 Brass - Trumpet, Cornet, Trombone, Baritone, Euphonium and Tuba